Where to Camp in Moab: Best Free Dispersed and Paid Campsites

 Under Canvas

-Under Canvas has a number of glamping tent locations in Utah, including in Moab just outside of Arches National Park.
+Under Canvas has a number of glamping tent locations in Utah, including Under Canvas Moab just outside of Arches National Park.

 Other Moab Lodging Options